Cardinal Health (CAH) Laps the Stock Market: Here's Why

-Shares of the prescription drug distributor witnessed a gain of 6.94% over the previous month, beating the performance of the Medical sector with its gain of 3.12%, and the S&P 500's gain of 5.12%.
+The stock of prescription drug distributor has risen by 5.13% in the past month, leading the Medical sector's gain of 2.2% and the S&P 500's gain of 4.99%.

-Market participants will be closely following the financial results of Cardinal Health in its upcoming release.
-The company's upcoming EPS is projected at $2.02, signifying a 9.78% increase compared to the same quarter of the previous year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $60.65 billion, up 1.31% from the year-ago period.
+Investors will be eagerly watching for the performance of Cardinal Health in its upcoming earnings disclosure.
+In that report, analysts expect Cardinal Health to post earnings of $2.03 per share.
+This would mark year-over-year growth of 10.33%.
+Simultaneously, our latest consensus estimate expects the revenue to be $60.67 billion, showing a 1.34% escalation compared to the year-ago quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $8.18 per share and revenue of $223.07 billion, which would represent changes of +8.63% and -1.72%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $8.18 per share and revenue of $223.09 billion, indicating changes of +8.63% and 0%, respectively, compared to the previous year.

-Investors should also pay attention to any latest changes in analyst estimates for Cardinal Health.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors should also note any recent changes to analyst estimates for Cardinal Health.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.99% higher.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 2.04% higher.
 As of now, Cardinal Health holds a Zacks Rank of #2 (Buy).

-Looking at valuation, Cardinal Health is presently trading at a Forward P/E ratio of 20.03.
-This expresses a premium compared to the average Forward P/E of 17.14 of its industry.
+In the context of valuation, Cardinal Health is at present trading with a Forward P/E ratio of 17.59.
+This represents a discount compared to its industry average Forward P/E of 18.

-We can also see that CAH currently has a PEG ratio of 1.83.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-As the market closed yesterday, the Medical - Dental Supplies industry was having an average PEG ratio of 1.7.
+Investors should also note that CAH has a PEG ratio of 1.61 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+By the end of yesterday's trading, the Medical - Dental Supplies industry had an average PEG ratio of 1.7.

 The Medical - Dental Supplies industry is part of the Medical sector.
-Currently, this industry holds a Zacks Industry Rank of 26, positioning it in the top 11% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 25, which puts it in the top 11% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report